I call myself a technologist

 So far, I've spent my career trying to avoid getting ‘proper’ jobs, and that's led me to some interesting places, and I've made some interesting things.

-Currently, I'm the Developer Relations Manager at Moneyhub.
-Previously, I've been a Senior Developer Advocate for AWS, Developer Advocate for IBM, a developer in the Labs department of the Financial Times, and a Creative Technologist at Redweb Labs.
+Currently, I'm the Head of Developer Relations at Expanso working on Bacalhau.
+Previously, I've been the Developer Relations Manager at Moneyhub, Senior Developer Advocate for AWS, Developer Advocate for IBM, a developer in the Labs department of the Financial Times, and a Creative Technologist at Redweb Labs.

 I consider my three main skills to be JavaScript, Python, and Arduino programming.